Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Discussion

 There are several additional computations one could carry out related to the theory we study in this paper.
 We mention a few possibilities for future work below.

-It is possible to study flows between the large $N$ fixed points determined for finite $M$, or at small $\alpha$.
-We determined some flows analytically, in the limit of small $\alpha$ and for $M=2$, as shown in Figures \ref{exact-flows} and \ref{flowsm2}.
-It would be interesting to better study the flows between the large $N$ fixed points for various values of $M$.
-We have not discussed the phenomena of spontaneous breaking of conformal invariance, \cite{Bardeen:1983rv, Amit:1984ri}, which could occur along these flows, and, in the case of the sextic vector model, has received some attention in the literature: see, e.g., \cite{David:1984we, David:1985zz, Omid:2016jve}.
-It would be interesting to investigate this phenomenon in the theories considered here, either in the limit where $M$ and $N$ are both large, but $\alpha=M/N$ is small; or for the theories in which $N$ is large and $M$ is finite.
+It is possible to study flows between the large-$N$ fixed-points determined for finite $M$, or at small $\alpha$.
+We determined some flows analytically, in the limit of small $\alpha$ and for $M=2$, as shown in Fig.s \ref{exact-flows} and \ref{flowsm2}.
+It would be interesting to better study the flows between the large-$N$ fixed-points for various values of $M$.
+We have not discussed the phenomena of spontaneous breaking of conformal invariance, \cite{Bardeen:1983rv, Amit:1984ri, David:1984we, David:1985zz}, which could occur along these flows.
+We hope to investigate the Bardeen-Moshe-Bender phenomenon in the theories considered here in future work, both in the limit where $M$ and $N$ are both large, but $\alpha=M/N$ is small; or for the theories in which $N$ is large and $M$ is finite.
+Such an analysis is important for confirming the existence of the UV fixed-points identified in this paper.

-One could determine the higher-spin spectrum of this and related multi-scalar CFT's perturbatively, or using the technique of \cite{Giombi:2016hkj}.
-In the absence of a gauge field, the scaling dimensions of spin-$s$ operators, (represented schematically, as $\phi \partial^s \phi$), are not expected to not grow as $\log s$ when $s \rightarrow \infty$, and instead approach a finite value as $s \rightarrow \infty$, suggesting that the dual is not string-like.
-(This objection does not apply for the non-supersymmetric bi-fundamental Chern-Simons theories, where the Chern-Simons gauge field, although non-dynamical, still gives rise to a $\log s$ dependence of anomalous dimensions of spin $s$ operators for large $s$ \cite{Giombi:2016zwa,GuruCharan:2017ftx, jainAllOrder}.)
+One could determine the higher-spin spectrum of this and related multiscalar CFT's perturbatively, or using the technique of \cite{Giombi:2016hkj}.
+In the absence of a gauge field, the scaling dimensions of spin-$s$ operators, (represented schematically, as $\phi \partial^s \phi$), are not expected to grow as $\log s$ when $s \rightarrow \infty$, and instead approach a finite value as $s \rightarrow \infty$, suggesting that the dual is not string-like.
+(This objection does not apply for the non-supersymmetric bi-fundamental Chern-Simons theories, where the Chern-Simons gauge field, although non-dynamical, still gives rise to a $\log s$ dependence of anomalous dimensions of spin $s$ operators for large $s$ \cite{Giombi:2016zwa,GuruCharan:2017ftx, Jain:2019fja}.)